dan-mi-sun/bbk_actmasters_14-15/README.md

-# bbk_actmasters_14-15
+#MSc in Advanced Computing Technologies: specialism in Data Analytics

-Birkbest Masters in Advanced Computing Technologies
+@Birkbeck University of London